 Africa | Ancient History | Atlantic World | East Asia | Europe (Early Modern) | Europe (Modern) | Latin America and the Caribbean | Middle Ages | Middle East | History of Science, Technology, Environment, and Medicine | South Asia | United States

-The field of African history ranges from the 15th through the 20th centuries covers the eras of the Atlantic Slave Trade, the colonial period, and decolonization.
-Regionally, our specializations are Francophone North Africa, Lusophone Central Africa, and Anglophone South Africa.
+The field of African history ranges from the 15th through the 20th centuries and covers the eras of the Atlantic Slave Trade, the colonial period, and decolonization.
+Regionally, our specializations are Francophone North Africa, Lusophone West and Central Africa, and Anglophone South Africa.
 Global considerations in our research include the Atlantic World, the Portuguese, French, and British empires, scientific networks, and anti-colonial movements.
-Brown’s Africanist historians have conducted research in Algeria, Brazil, France, Great Britain, Portugal, South Africa, Switzerland, Zimbabwe, and Zambia.
+Brown’s Africanist historians have conducted research in Algeria, Cameroon, France, Ghana, Great Britain, Portugal, South Africa, Switzerland, Zimbabwe, and Zambia.
 Topical interests include empire, slavery, trade, public heath and medicine, settler societies, political movements, science, and environment.

 The Ancient History field at Brown University is a joint-doctoral program shared between the departments of History and Classics.
 Brown’s Ancient History PhD is a stand-alone program with its own distinct set of requirements that underline the interdisciplinary nature of the program.
 Doctoral students on the Ancient History program develop the skills required of professional ancient historians, including both the required language skills of Greek and Latin and training in History methodologies.
 Particular strengths in research projects are in the broad areas of Late Antiquity, Greek, Roman, and Hellenistic histories, and epigraphy.